menu

 Lineville is a very small city located in the state of Alabama.
 With a population of 2,486 people and just one neighborhood, Lineville is the 190th largest community in Alabama.

-Lineville is a blue-collar town, with 45.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lineville is generally considered to be a blue-collar town.
+45.25% of the Lineville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lineville is a city of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Lineville who work in management occupations (10.66%), office and administrative support (9.62%), and teaching (5.85%).

-As is often the case in a small city, Lineville doesn't have a public transportation system that people use for their commute.
+Lineville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Lineville in 2022 was $26,544, which is lower middle income relative to Alabama and the nation.
 This equates to an annual income of $106,176 for a family of four.
 However, Lineville contains both very wealthy and poor people as well.
 Lineville also has one of the higher rates of people living in poverty in the nation, with 32.41% of its population below the federal poverty line.